Vivotek CamCloud Setup Guide v1

 **RTSP Failure Troubleshooting Step

-If you encounter RTSP failure, you should double check the following on the camera (some vivotek firmware’s encounter this differential):
+If you encounter RTSP failure, you should double check the following setting on the camera (some vivotek firmware’s encounter this differential):

 Access name for Stream 1 should be live.sdp